trealla-prolog/trealla/README.md

 Concurrency (tasks)						##EXPERIMENTAL##
 ===================

-Trealla is thread-safe, but single-threaded, internally.
+Trealla is thread-safe, but single-threaded internally.
 Cooperative multitasking is available in the form of light-weight coroutines that run until they yield either explicitly or implicitly (when waiting on an event of some kind).
 They are called a `task` here.